 Dakalanta is located on the habitat ecotone between the mallee woodlands to the north and the grassy woodlands to the south.

 The sanctuary supports a range of vegetation communities, including Mallee and Callitris woodland and Drooping She-oak grassy woodlands.
 It is home to a large population of the Southern Hairy-nosed Wombat, as well as several declining and regionally significant bird species.

 Dakalanta is part of the Polda Basin, which has a shallow ground water aquifer that recharges when local rainfall percolates down through the limestone.
 The region experiences cool, wet winters and hot, dry summers, which are somewhat affected by the nearby ocean.
-The southern portion of the property consists of low rises and flats of calcrete with very shallow soils, areas of which were cleared of the original Drooping She-oak grassy woodlands (which is now a threatened ecological community on Eyre Peninsula).
+The southern portion of the property consists of low rises and flats of calcrete with very shallow soils, areas of which were cleared of the original Drooping She-oak grassy woodlands (which is now a threatened ecological community on Eyre Peninsula and classified by the federal government as a Critically Endangered ecological community).
 The central and northern portion of the property supports more intact vegetation, on low sand ridges or shallow calcareous loam flats, both on the underlying calcrete sheet rock.

 Dakalanta Sanctuary protects a number of important species including a large population of the Southern Hairy-nosed Wombat, which is in decline across much of its range.
 Other notable mammals include the Western Pygmy Possum and the Little Long-tailed Dunnart.

 Over 118 species of birds are confirmed or likely to occur on the property including the Peregrine Falcon, Scarlet-chested Parrot, Purple-gaped Honeyeater, Shy Heathwren and Restless Flycatcher.
 There is good habitat for Malleefowl, which occurs in the region.